By Deborah Jeanne Sergeant

 - More info: https://secretcaverns.com/about.html

 For a self-led tour, check out Sam’s Point Preserve in Cragsmoor, part of the New York State Parks System and includes the Ice Caves.
 While not a vertically deep cave system, the Ice Caves include a hike and at Sam’s Point, terrific views.
-Arrive early, as parking space is limited.
+Arrive early, as parking space is limited, but greatly marked, click here to learn more.
 Once the parking lot is full, cars will be turned away.

 - More info: https://parks.ny.gov/parks/193